 Conflict as the Breakdown of Communication

-There is no conflict transformation, no resolution, unless there is a change in the dynamic of communication.
-Unless there is such a shift, parties are not able to bond, to reframe their problems, and to explore possible solutions.
-Problem solving starts with setting the conditions that enable effective communication.
+There is no conflict transformation, no resolution unless there is a change in the dynamic of communication.
+Unless there is such a shift, parties are not able to bond, reframe their problems, and explore possible solutions.
+Problem-solving starts with setting the conditions that enable effective communication.
 Listening deeply to the parties in conflict can create such conditions.

 First Step to Become a Good Listener

 Change begins with deep listening.
 But how can we become good listeners?
 Good communication with others requires first and foremost good communication within ourselves.
 In other words, to become good listeners we need first to be aware of the filters that color our own communication style.